• Skip to primary navigation

 Pork Belly is most known for bacon (and we all love bacon!).
 But uncured belly can be used for a whole lot of awesome dishes, like our pork belly burnt ends recipe.

 You can buy pork belly as a full slab, typically 8 – 12 pounds slabs of belly with the skin on, or off.
-Or you can purchase in smaller strips.
-This pork belly recipe is for a skin off slab and using Snake River Farms Kurobuta pork belly.
+Or you can purchase it in smaller strips.

 How to Cook Pork Belly on the Grill